learn-co-curriculum/ds-linear-regression-project-axi/README.md

 ```

 Check the datatypes of the columns in the dataframe.
-> Remember, the target column and any columns we use as independent variables *must* have a numeric datatype.
+> Remember, the target column and any columns you use as independent variables *must* have a numeric datatype.
 After inspecting the datatypes of the columns, convert columns to numeric where necessary.

 ```python